Confirmation Bias in Social Networks: Literature review and contribution

 \section{Literature review and contribution}

-A great deal of empirical evidence on social psychology supports the idea that the confirmation bias is extensive and that it appears in many ways.
-Most studies in the field confirm the human tendency of casting doubt on information that conflicts with preexisting beliefs and to be more likely to see ambiguous information to be confirming of preexisting beliefs (see \cite{Nickerson1998}).
-This selectivity in the acquisition and use of evidence, however, takes place without intending to treat evidence in a biased way. \cite{Molden2004,molden2008} identify that both \textit{vagueness} (when the evidence is weak) and \textit{ambiguity} (when the evidence is conflicting and open to more than one interpretation) induce interpretation, whereas \cite{Furnham1995} and \cite{furnham2013} review the literature on the subject and report evidences that the way individuals perceive and process information about ambiguous situations is related to their degree of ambiguity tolerance, i.e. the individual differences in cognitive reaction to stimuli perceived as ambiguous.
-Therefore, the ambiguity tolerance refers to underlying psychological differences that impel individuals to process, interpret, and react differently to ambiguous information.\footnote{More recently, the concept of tolerance of ambiguity has been conceived by part of scholars to reflect the contemporary definition of ambiguity proposed by \cite{ellsberg1961}.
-For a good coverage of the classic literature on ambiguity aversion, see \cite{Gilboa1989} and \cite{Gilboa1993}, \cite{Epstein2007}.}
+Considerable empirical evidence on social psychology supports the idea that confirmation bias is extensive and appears in many ways.
+Most studies in the field confirm the human tendency of casting doubt on information that conflicts with preexisting beliefs and confirming preexisting beliefs when exposed to ambiguous information (see \cite{Nickerson1998}).
+However, this selectivity in the acquisition and use of evidence occurs without intending to treat evidence in a biased way. \cite{Molden2004,molden2008} note that both \textit{vagueness} (when evidence is weak) and \textit{ambiguity} (when evidence is conflicting and open to interpretations) induce interpretation.
+Conversely, \cite{Furnham1995} and \cite{furnham2013} review literature on the subject and report evidence that the way people perceive and process information about ambiguous situations is related to their degree of ambiguity tolerance (i.e., individual differences in cognitive reaction to stimuli considered ambiguous).
+Therefore, ambiguity tolerance refers to underlying psychological differences that impel people to process, interpret, and react differently to ambiguous information.\footnote{More recently, scholars have considered the concept of tolerance of ambiguity as a reflection of the contemporary definition of ambiguity proposed by \cite{ellsberg1961}.
+For a good coverage of the classic literature on ambiguity aversion, see \cite{Gilboa1989}, \cite{Gilboa1993}, and \cite{Epstein2007}.}